newjersey/navigator.business.nj.gov/content/src/licenses/healthcare_2.md

   * This is for Healthcare-2 CDS (for PA, APN, or CNM)

   * Cannot save without something in the Summary Description so just copied/pasted the static content that already goes there

+  * Updates from CDS SME review:

+    * remove following 3 app reqs: name change, new education, new employment
+    * change suspended to expired in warning callout
 urlSlug: healthcare
 previewType: renewal
 summaryDescriptionMd: You can renew your license 60 days before it expires and